AiJared/Python-RoadMap/OOP/OOP_Readme.md

 - We compute the number of elements in the range as *max(0, (stop - start + step - 1) // step).
 It is worth testing this formula for both positive and negative step sizes.

 - The __getitem__ method properly supports negative indices by converting an *index - k* to *len(self) - k* before computing result.

+### Inheritance

+A natural way to organize various structural components of a software package is in a **hierarchical** fashion, with similar abstract definitions grouped together in a *level-by-level* manner that goes from specific to more general as one traverses up the hierarchy.